 Before I tell you more about this Cape Malay yellow rice recipe, we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and enjoyed our recipes, please consider supporting Grantourismo so we can keep creating mouthwatering food stories and recipes for our readers.

-You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car or hiring a campervan or motorhome, buying travel insurance, or booking a tour on Klook or Get Your Guide via our links.
+You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car, buying travel insurance, or booking a tour on Get Your Guide via our links.
 Or you could support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon, or you could buy us a coffee, although note that we’ll use our coffee money to buy cooking ingredients for recipes instead.

-You could also browse our Society 6 online shop, where we’ve got everything from gifts for street food lovers to food-themed reusable cloth face masks designed with Terence’s images; or buy something on Amazon, such as one of these James Beard award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
+You could also browse our Society 6 online shop, where we’ve got everything from gifts for street food lovers designed with Terence’s images; or buy something on Amazon, such as one of these James Beard award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this Cape Malay yellow rice recipe.

 Cape Malay Yellow Rice Recipe for the Perfect Accompaniment for a Cape Malay Curry